greg-md/php-imagix/README.md

 # How It Works

-**First of all**, you have to create a manager and an URL decorator for it.
+**First of all**, you have to create a manager and optionally an URL decorator for it.

 The decorator helps you to rewrite image urls to/from HTTP Server(Apache/Nginx).